nervosnetwork/ckb-vm-debug-utils/README.md

-# ckb-vm-gdbserver
+# ckb-vm-debug-utils

-This projects add initial GDB support for CKB VM.

-Notice for now this only has bare metal CKB VM support, no CKB syscalls are supported in the debugger.
-Later we might add those.
+Utilities aiding CKB VM debug, including the following components:

+* gdb remote debugging support
+* standard IO components, so you can debug with printf as you wish

 # How to use it

+While this library contains components to plugin to your CKB VM runtime, we also prepare a bare metal binary showcasing how to use the components.
+Notice for now this binary only runs simple RISC-V programs, it doesn't support syscalls used in CKB.
+Later we might combine this with [ckb-standalone-debugger](https://github.com/nervosnetwork/ckb-standalone-debugger) to create a unified debugging experience for CKB.

 ```bash
 $ cat program.c